nesjett/Java-PingPong-Game-Cyphered/README.md

-# Java-PingPong-Game-Cyphered
+# CryptoPong
-Java based Ping Pong game.
-It implements RSA and AES cypher algoritms so it stablishes a secure connection.
+A Java based Multiplayer Pong game.
+It implements RSA and AES algoritms so it stablishes secure connections.

+It was developed as project for "Security and Compression" subject, coursed in the University of Alicante.